-Experience losses on the accrued pension benefits of \$139 million (2013 - \$949 million gains) arose from differences between the actuarial assumptions and actual results.
+Experience gains on the accrued pension benefits of \$2,109 million (2014 - \$139 million losses) arose from differences between the actuarial assumptions and actual results.

 NOTE 5.
 INVESTMENT IN REAL ESTATE

 The Plan's real estate portfolio is comprised of real estate-related investments that are either owned or managed on behalf of the Plan by The Cadillac Fairview Corporation Limited (CFCL), a wholly owned subsidiary.
 The Plan consolidates the fair value of the assets and liabilities of CFCL and the investment holding companies managed by CFCL.
 Investment holding companies and investment entities, including the joint ventures, managed by external parties, are recognized as the Plan's investments measured at fair value and presented on a non-consolidated basis.